State Park Annual Passes: Complete 2026 Price Guide for All 50 States

 An annual state park pass is one of the best deals in outdoor recreation.
 For the price of a few day-use visits, you unlock unlimited access to your state’s entire park system for a full year — beaches, campgrounds, forests, and everything in between.
 Most annual passes pay for themselves after just 3–5 visits, and some states don’t charge entrance fees at all.

-This guide covers annual pass pricing for all 50 states, highlights the best-value passes, identifies states with free park entry, and breaks down senior, veteran, and military discounts so you can find the smartest way to explore America’s 10,000+ state parks.
+This guide covers annual pass pricing for all 50 states, highlights the best-value passes, identifies states with free park entry, and breaks down senior, veteran, and military discounts so you can find the smartest way to explore America’s thousands of state parks and related public recreation areas.

 States with Free Park Entry (No Pass Needed)